sonic-net/SONiC/doc/LoM/LocalMitigation.md

    - Extend its device data accessibility to more than what is exported.

 # Goals
-1. Run a containerized service inside the switch that monitors switch constantly, reports any anomalies and mitigate as needed.
+1. Run a containerized service inside the switch that monitors the switch constantly, reports any anomalies and mitigate as needed.
 2. Provide a system based off of multiple independent worker units called **actions**.
 3. Provide a way to add/update an action that does one of the following.
    - Run a anomaly detection.